A Fight on the Trail of Tears

-The Battle of Hobdy’s Bridge was the last major encounter of the Creek War of 1836.
-Fought in February 1837 on the Pea River in Alabama, it took place long after the United States thought the war had ended.
+The Battle of Hobdy’s Bridge was a significant encounter of the Creek War of 1836-1837.
+Fought in March 1837 on the Pea River in Alabama, it took place long after the United States believed that the war had ended.

 Hobdy’s Bridge, named for an early settler, spanned the Pea River between Pike and Barbour Counties about seven miles west of the town of Louisville, Alabama.
 Alabama Highway 130 crosses the river near the site today.
 Then as now, the bridge site was surrounded by vast floodplain swamps.